ArpitCh2002/Community-Shield-2024-Report/README.md

 # Community-Shield-2024-Report
 This repository has details about the visualizations created for Community Shield Final 2024 between Manchester City vs Manchester United.

+The dataset created and used in this report are added to the repository for reference.

 The visualizations are created for Man City vs Man Utd data obtained from Sofascore.
 Below are the visuals created are -
 - Shotmap for Manchester City